History of New York City (1978–present): COVID-19 pandemic

-Adams (2022–present)
+Adams (2022–2025)

-On 2 November 2021, Democratic candidate Eric Adams won the New York City mayoral election.
+On November 2, 2021, Democratic candidate Eric Adams won the New York City mayoral election.
 Incumbent Mayor Bill de Blasio was term-limited and ineligible to run for re-election.

-On 1 January 2022, Eric Adams was sworn in as mayor of New York City.
+On January 1, 2022, Eric Adams was sworn in as mayor of New York City.

 As of October 2023, more than 130,600 migrants had arrived in New York City since the spring of 2022.
 The migrant crisis in New York City was called a humanitarian crisis by Mayor Eric Adams.
 Many of the migrants have been Venezuelans who had crossed the southern border from Mexico, continuing their trip to New York City, partly with the help of officials in Texas.
 As of October 2023, more than 65,400 migrants were staying in NYC homeless shelters.

-Mamdani & future
+Mamdani (2026–present)

-On 4 November 2025, Democratic candidate Zohran Mamdani won the New York City mayoral election over former Governor Cuomo and Guardian Angels founder Curtis Sliwa; Mayor Adams dropped out of the race in September, but his name remained on the ballot.
+On November 4, 2025, Democratic candidate Zohran Mamdani won the New York City mayoral election over former Governor Cuomo and Guardian Angels founder Curtis Sliwa; Mayor Adams dropped out of the race in September, but his name remained on the ballot.
+Mamdani was sworn in on January 1, 2026.
+He is a member of the Democratic Socialists of America and describes himself as a democratic socialist.
+Mamdani made also history by being New York City’s first Muslim mayor and the youngest mayor for more than a century.